Ray Fisher (cornerback): Professional career

-Fisher was selected by the Colts in the seventh round of the 2010 NFL draft.
+Fisher was selected 246th overall by the Colts in the seventh round of the 2010 NFL draft.
 He was waived September 4, 2010.
 Fisher later signed with the Edmonton Eskimos of the Canadian Football League and played for them during the 2011 season.
 Fisher started at wide receiver and shared time as a returner.
 He was released in the middle of the season due to a knee injury.